 The first goalkeeper to reach 100 caps for Germany, Neuer missed the rump of the 2017/18 season due to a recurring metatarsal fracture, but has otherwise been an ever present.
 A remarkable achievement in itself, given that he has played with a metal plate in his right foot since 2008.

 Yet Neuer is a quite extraordinary athlete.

-He has already surpassed Kahn for the most clean sheets over 90 minutes in the Bundesliga, and has done so playing over 100 games fewer than 'Der Titan'.
-The 35-year-old is now level his predecessor's outright record, including his formative stint at Schalke.
+Early in 2020/21, he surpassed Kahn for the most clean sheets in Bundesliga history, despite playing in over 100 games fewer than 'Der Titan'.
+The 35-year-old has also reached 300 top-flight wins in just 447 matches, including a formative stint at Schalke.
 Only Kahn has accumulated more (310).

 On top of the other-worldly shot-stopping and one-on-one capabilities that underpin the numbers, the Bayern and Germany skipper has developed into a gloved libero - capable of both breaking up opposition attacks well beyond the boundaries of his own area, and actively participating in build-up play.

 Though not the game's first 'sweeper-keeper', Neuer has become the reference point for the role.
 His pass completion rate from open play in recent times has hovered around the 85 per cent mark.
 Former coach Pep Guardiola even ran the idea of trialling the 2014 World Cup winner in midfield past Rummenigge.

 The Bayern chief declined, but agreed that Neuer's ability with the ball meant that it was not such an outlandish suggestion.

 "I'm sure he'd have done well in midfield, but Manuel invented the art of being a footballer as a goalkeeper and revolutionised the position," he recalled in an interview with the club magazine.